-Get ready to swoon because these butter bars are sweet, salty, ooey-gooey, and impossible to resist!
+Get ready to swoon because these gooey butter bars are sweet, salty, and impossible to resist!

 Make them once, and you’ll fall in love at first bite.

-Warning: if you’re trying to cut back on calories, look away now!
+Warning: if you’re cutting calories, look away now!
 Because these butter bars will completely ruin your diet.

 The name alone should tip you off to how insanely rich and buttery they are.
 And trust me, one won’t be enough.

 Made of two distinct layers, these bars are downright addictive.
 You may not even be able to stop at two!

 The bottom is a thick shortbread crust that starts crisp, then becomes crumbly and buttery.
 Then, there’s the top layer.